Company registration Denmark

 An A/S must have at least 400,000 DNK of share capital and a minimum of 25% of this amount needs to be deposited in the bank account.
 Payments can be done in cash or another assets value in which case an auditor statement must be documented.
 This form of company can trade on the stock market.
 Most big and mid-sized businesses opt for this type of company.
 A/S has to have a minimum of 3 persons in the Board of Directors and an Executive Board with 1 person, the CEO.

 Every company in Denmark must obtain a CVR number, CompyCo will obtain this for the client.
+A CVR number is company identification number which is also used as VAT number.

 Fundamentals Of A Limited Liability Company